Want to work on your skills and technique?

 Comparing Roland & Yamaha’s Drum Pad Options

-The key differences between the Yamaha DTX Multi-12 and Roland SPD-SX drum pads are:
+The key differences between the Yamaha DTX Multi-12 vs. Roland SPD-SX drum pads are:

 - The SPD-SX has more storage for samples (2 gigabytes vs. 64 megabytes).